AOEpeople/aoe_technology_radar/data/radar/2017-03-01/scala-lang.md

 Scala provides one of the best high-level concurrency- and async features on the language level as well as on the framework level, making it the default choice of twitter and the like.

-At AOE, we already use Scala in various projects to create scalable backend systems (Play, Akka) or for batch processing (Spark).
+At DCX, we already use Scala in various projects to create scalable backend systems (Play, Akka) or for batch processing (Spark).